SahilPatil7777/js-hindi-main/10_classes_and_oops/notes.md

 # javascript and classes

-- javascript is not oop language.it is prototype-based language(meanig aceessing properties till get null. it go till last. it provide OOP's, protype- inheritance, this keyword).
+- javascript is not oop language.it is prototype-based language(meanig aceessing properties till get null. it go till last. it provide OOP's, protype - inheritance, this keyword).

 ## OOP